bitnami/containers/bitnami/mariadb/README.md

 ## Configuration file

 The image looks for configuration in the `conf/` directory of `/bitnami/mariadb`.
-You can mount a volume at this location, as mentioned in [Persisting your database](#persisting-your-data), with your own configurations in the `conf/` directory.
-The default configuration will be copied to the `conf/` directory of the volume if it's empty.
+As as mentioned in [Persisting your database](#persisting-your-data) you can mount a volume at this location and copy your own configurations in the `conf/` directory.
+The default configuration will be copied to the `conf/` directory if it's empty.

 ### Step 1: Run the MariaDB image